Noteshelf Review 2023

 Overall, these limitations can create difficulties during document management.

 However, it’s worth pointing out that Noteshelf isn’t the only perpetrator here.
-Both Goodnotes 5 and Notability have their own confusing processes when trying to merge and manage notes.
+Both Goodnotes 6 and Notability have their own confusing processes when trying to merge and manage notes.

-It’s just part of the process and something that you’ll have to learn in order to use the software effectively.
+It’s just part of the notetaking process and something that you’ll have to learn in order to use the software effectively.

 Quick Notes